MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Tips.md

 #### Send fewer emails - use Teams or pick up the phone

 Before sending an email at all, consider these insights: An organizational simplicity task force found that reducing executive email output by 54 percent resulted in a 7 percent productivity increase throughout the company.
 A management tip column supported this approach by urging executives to “pick up the phone.”
 Often, phone calls are more efficient than back-and-forth email conversations, and they allow for questions to be answered in real time.
-Skype and Teams are also good options.
+Teams is also a good option.

 #### Unsubscribe from groups that you don’t read